EMES77/pipresents-dotw/README.md

 #pipresents - day of the week - script
 ===============

-This shell script is a workaraound to make KenT2's "pipresents-next" aware of the day of the week.
+This is a small shell script as a workaraound to make KenT2's "pipresents-next" aware of the day of the week.
 It's made for the Raspberry Pi